Judiciary of the Dominican Republic

+Judiciary flag of the Dominican Republic.

 The judiciary is one of the three branches of state that make up the government of the Dominican Republic.
 Its function is to administer justice, free of charge, to settle disputes between individuals or corporations, private or public, in every type of process, judgment and execution of judgment.
 They exercise for the courts, including the Supreme Court of the Dominican Republic, and tribunals established by the Constitution and the law.

 Courts

 The courts are composed of four levels of courts.
 The Supreme Court of the Dominican Republic is the court of last resort existing in the Republic and is, therefore, the head of the judiciary in the country.
 The Supreme Court is the final court empowered to administer justice, that means that its judgments cannot be appealed, although they may eventually be reviewed by the same court through the use of re-consideration.

 The Dominican Republic Courts of Appeal know, appeals to judgments, in accordance with the law; in the first instance of criminal cases to trial judges or their equivalents; tax attorneys, holders of organs and autonomous and decentralized state, provincial governors, mayors of the National District and the municipalities; and, other matters specified by law.

 The Dominican Republic Courts of First Instance known in first grade of all the materials that do not are responsible by law to another court and other matters assigned to them expressly Act manner.
 There will be the Courts of First Instance or equivalent to the number of judges and territorial jurisdiction determined by law.
 Courts First Instance of the relevant judicial districts to the National District, Santiago, La Vega, Duarte, Puerto Plata, Barahona, San Juan, San Cristóbal, El Seibo, San Pedro de Macorís, La Romana, Valverde, Espaillat and Monte Cristi they are divided into chambers.

 The Dominican Republic Peace Courts are single-judge courts and the judicial pyramid structure are lower-level courts.
 The law determines the number of Justices of the Peace and their equivalents, powers, territorial jurisdiction and how they will be organized.